caleb-isaacks/Caleb-isaacks/README.md

 ## Objective

 Cybersecurity graduate with 1.5 years of hands on experience in a Network Operations Center.
 Skilled in network monitoring, troubleshooting, Juniper OS, and Wireshark.
-Looking to build my skills with Active Directory, Linux, and Siem tools.
+Looking to build and showcase my skills with Active Directory, Linux, and Siem tools.

 ## Skills